Leadership is needed in all walks of life. It is required in public speaking as well.

 The challenge of leadership communication today is to connect with audiences in words they are able to understand quickly.

-To achieve this the leader will avoid jargon and big-sounding words and make plain the message.
-Only then will the followers be motivated to align themselves to the mission the leader has undertaken to achieve.
+A leader will avoid jargon and big-sounding words to achieve this and make plain the message.
+Followers then will be motivated to align themselves to the mission the leader has undertaken to achieve.

 Several statements that Jesus Christ made are classics in this regard: